HomeCondominium maintenance logbook

 Maintenance logbook

-Casaforta gathers everything, coordinates the professional and ensures the annual follow-up.
+Casaforta gathers everything, coordinates the authorized person and assists the board with the annual follow-up.

 Request Bill 16 coordination